dump247/jenkins-docker-build-plugin/README.md

 ## Start Docker API

-This only necessary once and can be run in any directory.
+This only necessary once.
 Must have vagrant installed.

+This must be run in the project directory (i.e. the directory that contains this README file).

 ```bash
 wget https://github.com/dotcloud/docker/blob/master/Dockerfile